kujenga/docker-gae-go/README.md

 ```

 ### Note:
-I found the `--host='0.0.0.0'` flag to be required, since it doesn't seem to be possible to connect to anything listing just on local ports within the Docker container.
-Additionally, at the current time I'm not able to conenct to the admin console from `localhost` outside of the container
+At the current time I'm not able to conenct to the admin console from `localhost` outside of the container, since it's listening on a local port within the container.
+SSH port forwarding may be of user here, though I haven't tried it.

 ## References

-Influenced by https://github.com/RobLoach/docker-google-appengine although this is a bit simpler with more up to date dependencies.
+Influenced by https://github.com/RobLoach/docker-google-appengine, although this is a bit simpler with more up to date dependencies.